-Revenue is recognized upon shipment of goods to customers, at which time title and risk of loss pass to the customer.
+Revenue is recognized upon shipment of goods to customers at the time title and risk of loss pass to the customer.
+In a majority of instances this occurs when goods are provided to a carrier for shipment.
 For arrangements where the Company consigns product to a customer location, revenue is recognized when the customer uses the inventory.
 The Company records shipping and handling billed to a customer in a sales transaction as revenue.
 Costs incurred for shipping and handling are reported in cost of sales.
-Volume discounts due customers are estimated and recorded in the same period as the sales to which the discounts relate and reported as reductions of revenue in the consolidated statements of income.
+Volume and cash discounts due customers are estimated and recorded in the same period as the sales to which the discounts relate and reported as reductions of revenue in the consolidated statements of income.